 The Electronic Components, Technology and Materials (ECTM) group offers a multi-disciplinary research environment, with a strong interaction with industry, on emerging materials, innovative microstructures and devices and novel integration concepts for Health, Energy, Sensing & Environmental applications.

 ECTM consists of 2 professors, 2 part-time professors, 4 assistant professors, and over 40 researchers.

-EducationThe ECTM group participates in the BSc-EE and the following MSc-EE tracks: MSc Microelectronics, MSc Biomedical Engineering.
+ECTM participates in the Electrical Engineering BSc curriculum and two MSc tracks: MSc Biomedical Devices, MSc Microelectronics, MSc Biomedical Engineering.